varunkuntal/FaceSwap/README.md

 # FaceSwapper
-Swap faces between two photos having a face each.
+Swap faces between two photos using OpenCV & dlib using facial landmarks and/or extra points calculated that cover full face.

 ## Get Started
 ```sh